Part 3 – Activities

 Due to the rainy climate, the hilly terrain lies swathed in rain forests and is also home to spice and coffee plantations that bear a permanent freshly washed look and are a sight for sore eyes, obviously making it a popular destination for greenery starved city dwellers.

-The beautiful Taj Madikeri resort is set in these stunning environs and its extravagant 180 acres of private forest make for a natural ambience that provides its own entertainment in the form of treks, guided forest walks, bird watching etc, apart from the other man made amenities that they have created.
+The beautiful Taj Madikeri Resort & Spa, Coorg is set in these stunning environs and its extravagant 180 acres of private forest make for a natural ambience that provides its own entertainment in the form of treks, guided forest walks, bird watching etc, apart from the other man made amenities that they have created.

 The surrounding district of Coorg, is also a tourist destination with national parks, temples, waterfalls, rivers, mountains and a lot more.
-During this visit however, I stayed within the premises of the Taj Madikeri for the duration of my 2 night stay and I found that I needed to go nowhere else to entertain myself.
+During this visit however, I stayed within the premises of the Taj Madikeri Resort & Spa, Coorg for the duration of my 2 night stay and I found that I needed to go nowhere else to entertain myself.

 In fact, the 2 days seemed quite insufficient to explore the vast range of features and facilities and I reluctantly left, longing for more.

-What to do at Taj Madikeri Resort & Spa –
+What to do at Taj Madikeri Resort & Spa, Coorg –

 While at the resort, one can indulge in a host of activities right from splashing in the water, to gallivanting on land to zipping through the air.